 San Diego Associate of Applied Science (Holistic Health Science) (AAS)

-San Diego Doctor of Acupuncture and Oriental Medicine (DAOM)
+San Diego Doctor of Acupuncture and Chinese Medicine (DACM)

 Massage techniques classes always meet on campus.
 However, quizzes and practice logs are completed online.
 Most general education classes in the Associate of Science program (for example, English Composition) are only available online.
 All other classes are offered in both campus or online/hybrid sections every term.
-Online doctoral classes are moslty live online events where attendance is required at specified times.
+Online doctoral classes are mostly live online events where attendance is required at specified times.